AnastasiyaValovik/Idea-NG-project/ReadMe2.md

 ___
 ## About Testing Framework

-Testing framework was created for [TEST environment](https://hr-services-stg.nordgold.com) of microservice 'Идея' of the 'NordGold' project.
+The testing framework was created for [TEST environment](https://hr-services-stg.nordgold.com) of microservice 'Идея' of the 'NordGold' project.

 This framework based on Cypress.
 It's an E2E testing tool based on JavaScript.
-To learn more about Cypress read its [documentation](https://cypress.io/).
+To learn more about Cypress, read its [documentation](https://cypress.io/).

 ## How to navigate in the Project
-To find test specs open 'cypress/e2e/..'.
+To find test specs in the project open 'cypress/e2e/..'.
 Specs are named by the name of testing page or functionality.

-To find methods used in tests open 'cypress/support/PageObjects/..'.
-PageObject files are named according the pages or elements of pages it was created for.
+To find methods used in tests, open 'cypress/support/PageObjects/..'.
+PageObject files are named according to the pages or elements of pages it was created for.

 ## Requirements before using project
     Node.js should be installed on your machine (above the 14 version).

     NPM should be installed on your machine.
-To upload the latest version run in the terminal :
+To upload the latest version, run in the terminal :

     npm install npm@latest -g

 ## Installation
     Download project or clone repository.
-Run following commands in the root folder of the project:
+Run the following commands in the root folder of the project:

     npm install
     npm install cypress --save-dev